replikativ/replikativ/README.md

 Complementary there is the [cljs adder demo project](https://github.com/replikativ/replikativ-cljs-demo).
 This automatically connects when you have the clj demo project running.
 Otherwise you get a local CDVCS copy available, but this can conflict later when you connect.

+There is also a [twitter-collector](https://github.com/replikativ/twitter-collector), which you can use with twitter API credentials.

 ## Performance